Home

 Vitamin A

 Vitamin A, also known as retinol, is a fat soluble vitamin that comes in two forms: preformed and provitamin A carotenoid.
 The first is found in foods originating from animals such as liver, whole milk and fortified food products.
 It is absorbed as retinol but is later converted into retinal and retinoic acid by the body.
 However, provitamin A carotenoid is absorbed from foods originating from plants such as fruits and vegetables.
 This is then converted into retinol.
 There are currently 563 known carotenoids, however less than ten percent of them can be converted into Vitamin A once in the body.
 Nevertheless, there are three main carotenoids that are found in plants; beta-carotene, alpha-carotene and beta-crytoxanthin.
-Vitamin A is commonly found in animal products such as milk, butter, egg yolk and liver and in plant products such as dark green leafy vegetables, fruits, broccoli and carrots.
+Retinol is commonly found in animal products such as milk, butter, egg yolk and liver and in plant products such as dark green leafy vegetables, fruits, broccoli and carrots.
 More information is given in the table below.

 Table 1: Selected animal sources of vitamin A [18]